 - Raw Materials- Materials needed to turn your inventory into a finished product called are raw materials.
 For Eg- leather required to make shoes in a shoe manufacturing company.

 - Work In Progress- The labor, and overhead costs incurred for products that are at various stages of the production process is termed as WIP.
 It is a component of the inventory asset account on the balance sheet.
-These costs are subsequently transferred to the finished goods account and eventually to the cost of sales.
+These costs are subsequently transferred to the finished goods account.
+Eventually, they go to the cost of sales.
 For Eg- WIP would include the labor and machine cost required to manufacture shoes in a shoe company.

 - Finished Goods- It is the most straight-forward of all inventory types.
 That inventory you have listed for sale on your website?
 Those are finished goods.
 Any product that is available for sale to customers comes in this category.
 For Eg- Different types of manufactured shoes can come in this category.

 - Maintenance Repair and Overhaul- Maintenance, Repair, and Overhaul inventory is all about the small details.
 It is required to assemble and sell the finished product.
-But it is not used as raw material.
 For example, MRO will be gloves to handle the packaging of a shoe.
 Basic office supplies such as pens, highlighters, and paper would also be in this category.

 Let’s look at an easy example of making earthen lamps.